NeverRanked · First 30 days

 Day 4

-Daily measurement begins.
-Each of the locked queries runs three times per day, on each of the seven AI surfaces we measure: Perplexity, ChatGPT search, Gemini grounded, Microsoft Copilot via Bing, Google AI Overviews (the five citation-grade engines) plus Claude and Gemma (the two model-knowledge engines).
+Baseline measurement begins.
+Each of the locked queries runs in repeated full passes on each of the seven AI surfaces we measure: Perplexity, ChatGPT search, Gemini grounded, Microsoft Copilot via Bing, Google AI Overviews (the five citation-grade engines) plus Claude and Gemma (the two model-knowledge engines).

-You receive a one-line confirmation email each day for the first week (then weekly thereafter, unless you opt out) saying the run completed with the OK rate.
+You receive a one-line confirmation email after each run (unless you opt out) saying the run completed with the OK rate.
 No memo content yet.
-The first week is establishing baseline.
+The early runs are establishing baseline.

 Your side: nothing required.
 Our side: scheduled cron + monitoring.